Curriculum-Undergraduate International Program in Economics

 Undergraduate International Program in Economics (UIPE) is an English-taught program with a duration of 4 years, aiming to nurture future leaders to make an impact on the world by empowering knowledge, charismatic leadership and global competitiveness in a diverse and dynamic global economy.

 UIPE provides the student with a curriculum designed with the idea of gradually increasing depth in major education, liberal-art education throughout the four-year study, and rich oversea experiences.
-Literally, all students in this program are encouraged to study abroad for at least one semester.
+Literally, all students in this program are encouraged to study outside Chinese mainland for at least one semester.
 For students planning to go into industry and international organizations, interning during summer or fall semester is encouraged; for students planning to do PhD studies, more rigorous education on math and economic theory and recommendation to top PhD programs by directors will be offered.

 2. Credit and Degree